THINKING PARTNERSHIP RETREAT

 - Explore the ten components the Thinking Environment.

-- Take part in Thinking Partner demonstrations to experience a metaphor of how we as human beings think and feel, together with the findings in how the mind thinks exceptionally well for itself and will continue to, before it needs a nudge from a thinking partner.
+- Take part in Thinking Partner demonstrations to experience a metaphor of how we as human beings think and feel in waves and pauses, together with the findings in how the mind thinks exceptionally well for itself and will continue to, before it needs a nudge from a thinking partner.